dcdpr/did-btc1/chapters/CRUD-Operations.md

 This algorithm takes in a `btc1Identifier`, `sourceDocument`, `sourceVersionId`, and `documentPatch` objects.
 It applies the `documentPatch` to the `sourceDocument` and verifies the resulting `targetDocument` is a conformant DID document.
-Then it constructs and returns an unsigned DID Update Payload.
+Then it constructs and returns an unsigned ::DID Update Payload::.

 1. Check that `sourceDocument.id` equals `btc1Identifier` else MUST raise
    `invalidDIDUpdate` error.